knutmerket/anheituan/content/teas/2010-baishaxi-shibo-qlc.md

 The "World Expo" QLC, also known as *一卷千秋*, was produced in two sizes: **大世博** (large) and **小世博** ("small"), weighing approximately 62 kg and 41 kg, respectively.
 The larger version offered here is the rarer of the two, with only 159 logs produced in total.

-From what is known, both versions were made using the same material—reportedly from **Gaomaerxi (高马二溪)**.
+From what is known, both versions were made using the same material — reportedly from **Gaomaerxi (高马二溪)**.
 They are quite similar to Baishaxi’s 2008 "Olympics" QLC.
 That tea also used Gaomaerxi material, followed a similar processing method, and was notably larger than a standard QLC.

 Profile wise, this release stands apart from Baishaxi’s standard-line QLCs.